Data-Wranglers-LLC/eliassen-snowflake-fmc/README.md

 # eliassen-snowflake-fmc

-When run as pipeline by the VaultSpeed agent, the bash script and SQL objects transforms the JSON mapping file generated in the FMC package into a DAG (directed acyclic graph) of Snowflake tasks.
+When run as a pipeline by the VaultSpeed agent, the bash script and SQL objects transform the JSON mapping in the FMC package into a DAG (directed acyclic graph) of Snowflake tasks.

 Contents:
 - snowsql_deploy_fmc.bash - Bash script for deploying the VaultSpeed FMC (Flow Management Control) to Snowflake